dynamiqs/dynamiqs/docs/tutorials/experimental-fits.md

 !!! note Info
     This part introduces the kind of data and process that we will fit in the notebook.
 If you are only interested in the code you can skip it.

-!!! example "Diving deep 🤿"
-    You can discover further details about this experiment in the original research paper from which this data was sourced [^1]

 The data we will work with are deflation curves.
 Our system is composed of a high lifetime cavity - the memory -  coupled to a lossy one - the buffer - in vacuum state.
 We denote $a$ (respectively $b$) the memory (respectively buffer) annihilation operator.
 The memory and the buffer are coupled through a two to one photon exchange mechanism $g_2 a^2 b^\dagger + h.c.$.
 The buffer is a highly-dissipative mode, that we model with the dissipator $D[\sqrt{\kappa_b} b]$.
 Both cavities have a finite temperature, expressed in thermal population.